 Hôtel Plaza Athénée Afternoon Tea

-I know, I know… by now you’re starting to wander if I ever eat savoury food.
+I know, I know… by now you’re starting to wonder if I ever eat savoury food.
 The truth is that I don’t eat a whole lot of savoury food that excites me, as being a vegetarian with a handful of intolerances I find it difficult to find great dishes I can eat.

-So next we dropped in to the Hôtel Plaza Athénée on Avenue Montaigne to try their afternoon tea, as they are renowned for offering a sweets only selection of pastries (no scones, no tiny sandwiches… just straight to the good stuff!)
+So next we dropped into the Hôtel Plaza Athénée on Avenue Montaigne to try their afternoon tea, as they are renowned for offering a sweets only selection of pastries (no scones, no tiny sandwiches… just straight to the good stuff!)
 I’d love to give a detailed description of everything we ate but there were just so many pastries and so little time!
 We mistakenly ordered x1 setting per person, later realising x1 serving is enough to share between two.

 Address: 25 Avenue Montaigne, 75008 Paris